blueteamtech/ai-tweet-scheduler/README.md

    - [x] Supabase `user_twitter_accounts` table shows the new record.
    - [x] 406 errors resolved (RLS policies correct).
    - [x] Can schedule tweets and they appear in "Scheduled" tab.
+   - [x] QStash schedules tweets at precise times (no 5-minute delays).
-   - [x] Cron job posts scheduled tweets automatically.
+   - [x] Can cancel scheduled tweets before they post.
    - [x] "Post Now" button works for immediate posting.

 ---